Safety is always a top factor that anyone traveling must pay attention to.

 Always pay attention to your luggage.
 Never leave them out of sight, especially when traveling abroad.

-Consider buying a good bag or suitcase with strong locks to ensure your luggage’s safety.
+Consider buying a suitable bag or suitcase with solid locks to ensure your luggage’s safety.

 Especially never give your luggage to anyone except someone you completely trust.
 You may be arrested for being found carrying any illegal substances or items without your knowledge.